International Post Corporation: Governance

 IPC is a cooperative company governed by a Board, composed of the chief executive officers from eleven IPC members plus IPC's president and chief executive.
-The board is chaired by Dag Medjell.
+The board is chaired by Tone Wille, CEO of Posten Norge.

 IPC’s current CEO is Holger Winklbauer.

 Mission and activities

 International Post Corporation was founded in 1989 and is headquartered in Brussels, Belgium.

 IPC was founded with a double role: provide a platform to exchange intelligence between its member posts, and develop and support systems to improve international mail services through quality of service and interoperability.